Karate in the United States: Founders of American Karate systems

 Keith D. Yates is a 10th degree black belt.
 He received his 1st degree black belt in 1968 in Tae Kwon Do by Allen Steen.
 Yates was Allen Steen's youngest black belt student at the time.
 After a successful tournament career, Yates went on to become a respected teacher and author.
 He has served on the editorial boards of most of the major martial arts publications and has authored or co-authored 13 books.
 He also sits on the governing boards of several international martial arts organizations.

 Robert Trias is considered by many to be the father of American karate.
-He taught Shuri-Te Karate, learned from Choki Motobu, in Phoenix, Arizona starting in 1946.
+He taught Shuri-Te Karate, reportedly learned from a student of Choki Motobu, in Phoenix, Arizona starting in 1946.
+However, more recent research has revealed that Trias was actually still stationed in California with the U.S. Navy during the time frame he claimed to have earned a black belt in karate while stationed in the Solomon Islands (1943), that he was actually stationed in the Solomon Islands in 1944-1945 and not 1942-1943, and that he was, in actuality, a judo black belt who simply decided to begin teaching karate in 1958.
+Archived Arizona newspaper articles from the 1950s debunk much of his claims that were once taken at face value.
+Trias wrote to many Asian masters seeking legitimacy in the early 1960s and beyond, some of whom awarded him advanced Dan ranking based solely on his claims and without ever seeing his skills.
+A controversial figure, he nevertheless was instrumental in popularizing Okinawan and Japanese karate in the United States and should be remembered for his many contributions to the arts.

 International competition

 America is not traditionally considered a "world power" in Sport Karate, and its record in Karate World Championships is poor for a country its size and wealth.